 - Be an excellent communicator (written and verbal) with development, operations, product management and customers

 Some positions require programming skills and an understanding of databases.
-You don't necessarily need years of programming experience to be a tester, but that wouldn't hurt a bit.
+You don't necessarily need years of programming experience to be a tester, but it doesn't hurt.

 Vendor-specific or platform-specific software development certifications are plentiful, but it's harder to find vendor-specific credentials that focus on testing.
-However, if you have experience with a specific platform and want to work on projects built on that platform, find out if the vendor has a certification program and whether any of its dev certifications include a testing component.
+However, if you have experience with a specific software testing platform and want to work on projects built on that platform, find out if the vendor has a certification program and whether any of its developer certifications include a testing component.

 Software tester training and resources

 Candidates interested in software tester training can take advantage of some free starter courses available online.
-Microsoft Virtual Academy (MVA) offers several relevant courses, such as Software Testing Fundamentals, Testing PowerShell with Pester and Live Unit Testing in Visual Studio 2017.
-And the ASTQB website has a New To Software Testing page that includes its glossary of software testing terms in PDF download and online searchable formats, as well as sample ISTQB exam questions.
+Microsoft Virtual Academy (MVA) offers several relevant courses, such as the six modules in the Software Testing Fundamentals suite and Live Unit Testing in Visual Studio 2017.
+And the ASTQB website has a New To Software Testing page that includes its glossary of software testing terms in PDF and online searchable formats as well as sample ISTQB exam questions.

 Interested candidates should also check out the Association for Software Testing (AST) website.
-The site is full of resources, including a link to the AST YouTube channel, which features webinars and keynote presentations from the group's annual conference.
-The International Institute for Software Testing (IIST) lets anyone sign up for interactive and on-demand webinars, and live seminars in select U.S. cities when available.
+This site is full of resources, including a link to the AST YouTube channel, which features webinars and keynote presentations from the group's annual conference.
+The International Institute for Software Testing (IIST) lets anyone sign up for interactive and on-demand webinars and live seminars in select U.S. cities, when available.

-If you're willing to pay for training, head back to the AST site to read about the four-week Black Box Software Testing course, and then follow the link to see other AST courses on test design, bug advocacy and so on.
+If you're willing to pay for training, head back to the AST site to read about the four-week Black Box Software Testing course and then follow the link to see other AST courses on test design, bug advocacy, and so on.
 Udemy's QA Software Testing Training Course has 27 hours of on-demand videos.
-At $100, it's a bargain, and sometimes it costs as little as $15.
-Lynda.com, a well-known subscription-based service, has several testing courses as does Pluralsight.
+At $100, it's a bargain and can cost as little as $12 during Udemy promotional campaigns.
+Lynda.com, a well-known subscription-based training/learning service, also offers testing courses as does Pluralsight.